panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 This *kind-of list of persons* is then *kind-of checked if contains `who`*, and then *a kind-of boolean value* is returned.
 And what's great is that these *kind-of* results can be returned, assigned to variables just like regular objects.

 This *kind-of result* object that encapsulates (aka holds, manages, contains) the result of an asynchronous operation is a *promise of a result* object.

+There isn't anything special about the promise object: it is still the result, just wrapped in a promise because you can't have the result right now, but sometime later.

+*The main idea of promises is to allow returning data wrapped in a promise ("kind-of data") from an asynchornous function exactly like from a synchronous one, because the synchornous code is easy to understand.*

 ## 2. What is a promise